zhoujf620/JSONParser/cJSON/README.md

 - [x] Add functionality of parsing the array type.
 - [x] Add functionality of parsing the object type.
 - [x] Add functionality of JSON generator.
+- [x] Add functionality of accessing and others.

 ## Reference